 bioengineering

-From developing new tools to deploying these technologies to answer important biological questions, bioengineering is accelerating our understanding of stem cells and their applications to human health.
-Speakers at ISSCR 2026 will explore the latest advances in bioengineering that are pushing stem cell research to new frontiers.
-Speakers will cover a range of topics, including tissue engineering and 3D bioprinting, synthetic biology, organs on a chip and microfluidics, and more.
+From developing new tools to deploying these technologies to address fundamental biological questions, bioengineering is accelerating our understanding of stem cells and their applications to human health.
+Attend ISSCR 2026 to hear speakers explore the latest bioengineering advances driving stem cell research to new frontiers.
+Topics will span tissue and genetic engineering, 3D bioprinting, synthetic biology, organs-on-a-chip and microfluidics, and more.

 -